iron-io/docs/worker/hybrid/index.md

 behind the firewall, this means your payloads never leave your firewall as plaintext.
 If you have any additional questions, feel free to reach out at <support@iron.io>.

+Note that using the encrypted payloads feature will increase the size of your payloads by around 33%, because we need to base64 the output in order to send it to the worker API.
+If you are running large payloads and need your limit increased, reach out and we are happy to bump the max payload size up for you.

 [IronCLI]:https://github.com/iron-io/ironcli